GoogleContainerTools/skaffold/docs/content/en/docs/_index.md

 * Dockerfile to Registry using Kaniko
 * Dockerfile to Registry using Google Cloud Build
 * Bazel to Local Docker Daemon or Registry
+* Jib via Maven/Gradle to Local Docker Daemon or Registry
 {{% /tab %}}

 {{% tab "DEPLOYERS" %}}